josebastiase/RHEA/README.md

 ## Examples

-### Terzaghi's problem
+### Terzaghi's consolidation problem

 In Terzaghi’s original theoretical work (von Terzaghi, 1923), which was inspired by the measurements of delayed deformations in a compression test on a clay sample, the pore fluid and the soil particles were both assumed to be incompressible, so that the only mechanism of deformation was a rearrangement of the particles.
 In modern presentations, these assumptions are no longer made, and this generalised theory will be used here.
-The relevant parameters used in this model are listed here
+The relevant parameters used in this model are as follows.

 Hydraulic properties